 Smaller businesses typically have few safeguards over the personal information that can be used to access the company bank account.
 Many SME accounts are often personal accounts.
 This means a hacker can often fake an identity and directly transfer funds from an SME’s account with ease.
 Large enterprise accounts on the other hand will have a greater set of security checks.
 If a hacker wants to steal funds directly, SMEs will be the one to hack.

 Cyber insurance is typically skipped over by SMEs.
 This means they have no cyber insurance specialists to turn to when their security is compromised.
 They’re typically left feeling like the only remedy to the crippling downtime they’re now experiencing is to pay a ransom and move on.

 Many SMEs have access to the sensitive data and IT systems of much larger organisations.
-Why would an attacker wrestle with enterprise level security when they can get past SME cybersecurity with ease?
+Why would an attacker wrestle with enterprise-level security when they can get past SME cyber security with ease?
 Finding out which smaller businesses serve the larger ones is easy, with many partnerships being openly demonstrated by publicly available data.
-Attacking larger organisations via smaller ones isn’t just a problem for SME cybersecurity.
+Attacking larger organisations via smaller ones isn’t just a problem for SMEs.
 SolarWinds, a large software company was hacked to offer access to government agencies.

 SME cyber security is evidently no afterthought.
 Especially when we’re looking to make our remote work as safe and effective as possible.
 Cyber security training is a great way to keep cyber-attacks at bay, so why not book a FREE cyber security awareness training demo today.